How to submit your DNA to FamilyTreeDNA

 representative who handed it to you, then you must immediately change

-that to your own e-mail address here along with the other contact details.
+that to your own e-mail address; and

 Bear these points in mind when completing the green consent form:

 - All details should be entered on the form exactly as they